filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 ### Deal making

-The lifecycle for a deal within the storage market contains distinct phases.
+The lifecycle for a deal within the storage market contains distinct phases:

 - Discovery: the client identifies storage providers and queries their current ask price.
 - Negotiation: both parties agree to the term of the storage deal.